Key Specs of MG Hector

 MG Hector Safety: Standard safety features include dual front airbags, ABS with EBD, and rear parking sensors.

 MG Hector Rivals: The MG Hector takes on the Jeep Compass, Tata Harrier, Mahindra XUV500, Hyundai Tucson, and the higher variants of the Hyundai Creta and Kia Seltos.
-The carmaker is set to launch a 6 seater version of the Hector, the Hector Plus, in July.
-It comes with captain seats in the middle row and will go up against the upcoming Tata Gravitas.
+The carmaker has launched the 6 seater version of the Hector, the Hector Plus, in India.
+It comes with captain seats in the middle row and will rival the upcoming Tata Gravitas.

 MG Hector price list (Variants)